Amended version of HB91 passes NC Senate Committee on Education

 Under the revised legislation, if passed, the NCHSAA would no longer have autonomous authority to adopt new rules without first posting the proposed rule on its website and allow for public comment.
 The association would also be required to adopt policies similar to open meetings laws and public records laws, as well as be subject to an annual audit from the State Auditor.

-NCHSAA Commissioner Que Tucker addressed the committee during the public comment portion, noting that when the state leaders have reached out to the association, they have always been open to respond and carry out open dialogue.
+NCHSAA Commissioner Que Tucker addressed the committee during the public comment portion, noting that when the state leaders have reached out to the association, they have always been responsive and with an open dialogue.

 The latest amended HB91 also addresses financial concerns, as the association would be allowed to charge "reasonable fees" for participating in prep athletics, but the annual fees to schools would be cut by 20 percent once the total fund balance of the association reaches 250 percent of the total expenses from the previous fiscal year.
 A cap at 33 percent of net profits would also be required from the NCHSAA from any state tournament game.

-The bill in its current form would prohibit the commission from several actions, including soliciting grant funding and sponsorships from third-party organizations for purposes other than state tournaments, providing grants to schools, providing scholarships to players, designating the use of specific vendors, retaining a percentage of gate receipts other than from the state tournament, controlling the intellectual property of schools, such as logos and mascots, and audio and visual rights to games, as well as prohibit any retention of money collected from ticket sales, concessions, or sale of merchandise by a school.
+The bill in its current form would prohibit the NCHSAA's soliciting grant funding and sponsorships from third-party organizations for purposes other than state tournaments It would also prohibit NCHSAA from providing grants to schools, providing scholarships to players, designating the use of specific vendors, retaining a percentage of gate receipts other than from the state tournament, controlling the intellectual property of schools (such as logos and mascots), and audio and visual rights to games, as well as prohibit any retention of money collected from ticket sales, concessions, or sale of merchandise by a school.

 A number of organizations have voiced opposition to the legislation, including the National Federation of High Schools, the North Carolina Coaches Association, various officials associations and the North Carolina Association of Athletic Directors, the latter of which work extensively with the current NCHSAA in high school athletics.